redsolution/django-generic-ratings/doc/getting_started.rst

     ratings.register(Film)

-The *Film* model is now handled, and, by default, if you didn't customize things in your settings file, only authenticated users can vote instances using 1-5 ranged scores (without decimal places).
+The *Film* model is now handled, and, by default, if you didn't customize things in your settings file, only authenticated users can vote films using 1-5 ranged scores (without decimal places).
 See :doc:`handlers` for an explanation of how to change rating options and how to define a custom rating handler.